 All SOAR programs stress our mission of raptor rehabilitation, education, and research and are adapted to your specific needs as best we can.
 Watch either of these YouTube videos to learn more about our education programs (these videos were taken at a showcase of talent for Iowa public libraries in 2014): Terrie or Linette

 - Habitat conservation,

 Our requested program donation is dependent on the number of birds and length of program.
 All program donations are used to support the rehabilitation of patients and care of our education birds.
 Round-trip mileage charges will be added for any distance beyond 160 miles round-trip from SOAR.

-Please email the SOAR Education Director or call (515) 231-0841 to check for availability and donation.
+Please email SOAR or call (515) 231-0841 or (319)238-1199 to check for availability and donation.
 You are encouraged to look to your local service organizations and businesses to help sponsor your program.
 If you are still having difficulty with the requested program donation, please contact us to discuss the availability of Program Grants and other options.
 Click here if you are interested in sponsoring an educational program!